projectawakening/world-chain-contracts/README.md

 The development stack consists of:

-- An anvil node for etherum local development
+- An anvil node for ethereum local development
 - Scripts deploying a mud world and all or selected modules for developments

 We are running the anvil node explicitly ourselves for three reasons: